abdolence/slack-morphism/site/docs/docs/index.md

 ## Non-blocking and Reactive
-All of the Slack Morphism API methods available in a non-blocking manner, and some of them (e.g. returning Slack channel history) also have support for a reactive Publisher, if you're familiar with Reactive Streams (and using related frameworks).
+All of the Slack Morphism API methods available in a non-blocking manner, and some of them (e.g. returning Slack channel history) also have support for reactive frameworks (Reactive Stream, FS2).

 ## Rate controlling and throttling access to Slack Web API
 There is ready to use a rate control/throttling implementation,